ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Migrating a role to a collection
 =================================

-To migrate from a standalone role (with no plugins) to a collection role:
+To migrate from a standalone role that contains no plugins to a collection role:

 1. Create a local :file:`ansible_collections` directory and ``cd`` to this new directory.